 By Lupita Peimbert

-(Travel.) – It is one of the most beautiful, romantic, and interesting cities in the world, no doubt.
-Simply said, Paris is a circle with a river in the middle and around.
-Along both sides of the Seine river, you can find amazing sights, but if you want to get to know the city count to 20 because Paris has so much to offer.
-First time in Paris?
-How about making choices from the following 5 themes?
+(Travel) – Paris is one of the most beautiful, romantic, and interesting cities in the world, no doubt.
+Simply said, Paris is a circle with a river crossing in the middle and around.
+One can find amazing and landmarks along both sides of the Seine river, but to see all its well-known treasures count to 20 because Paris has so much to offer.
+20, by the way, is the number of district/arrondissements with #1 beginning at Ile de la Cité.
+For travelers visiting Paris for the first time, how about making choices from the following five themes?

 Of course, a visit to the Musée Louvre is a must, as it houses many centuries of art and history; but know that it can take the entire day to see some of the exhibits only.
-The Musée D’Orsay is equally interesting, especially if you love French Impressionism.
-For variety and eclectic pieces, go to the Centre Georges Pompidou.
+The Musée d’Orsay is equally interesting, especially if you love French Impressionism.
+For variety and for eclectic pieces, go to the Centre Georges Pompidou.
 Other favorites: Musée Rodin –I love the sculptures and gardens, and Musée de la Vie Romantique.
+And don’t forget the 20 free small museums around the city, showing how people lived and decorated their homes.

-So many parks, so little time! – Luxemburg Gardens and Parc Monceau are worth a stroll.
-Parks, to fully enjoy them, are a great choice for a long morning or quiet afternoon, to sit and read, to walk slowly; in other words, to enjoy la vie!
+So many parks, so little time! – Luxemburg Gardens and Parc Monceau are two of my favorites.
+Parks are a great choice for a long morning or quiet afternoon, to sit and read, to walk slowly; in other words, to enjoy la vie!
+These other parks may spark your interest: Buttes-Chaumont, Bois de Vincennes, and Bois de Boulogne.

 Notre Dame –who would not visit the place where the Hunchback lived? ;-).
 Also, the stained-glass windows with biblical scenes at Sainte-Chapelle are not to be missed.
 Both churches are amazing, and not far from each other.